mrzahaki/sudio/README.md

 # Welcome to the Sudio Symphony 🎵

-Hey there, lone audio adventurer! 👋

-Embarking on this sound-filled journey solo?
-Fear not, for you are the maestro of your own destiny! 🎶

-🚀 Get ready for a symphony of solitude and code!
-Remember, even a single note can create magic.

-🎧 So, tune into the rhythm of your creativity and let the solo beats guide you through the code.
-It's a long way, but hey, the best symphonies are worth the wait!

-🔊 Happy coding, solo virtuoso! 🎻

 `sudio` is an `Open-source`, `fast and `easy-to-use` digital audio processing library featuring both a **real-time**, **non-real-time** mix/edit platform.